prizes | praise

 • 2018 PEN Translates grant

-• 2017 PEN Presents prize (East and Southeast Asia)
+• 2017 PEN Presents grant (East and Southeast Asia) – shortlist

 Writing Awards & Grants

-2022 Copyright Agency Create Grant – for her novel-in-progress: But Won’t I Miss Me?
+2022 Copyright Agency Create Grant – to write But Won’t I Miss Me

 2019 Ned Kelly Award longlist – for the novel Under Your Wings (US and UK title: The Majesties)